 When document creation processes do not match the value of the documents they generate, or tip the balance of resources against value, then it is time to consider better processes.

 Nick is an IT industry veteran with an eye for detail and a passion for doing things better.
-He’s been with us for a bit more than a decade and along with thought leadership has helped bring ActiveDocs products and services to most of our global customer base.
+He’s been with us for 12 years and along with thought leadership has helped bring ActiveDocs products and services to many of our global customer base.